There are many opportunities to serve either in-house or in our outreach programs.

 Part of Hawaiian folklore, menehune were thought of as dwarf-sized folk who were expert craftsmen and fishermen.

-Annual Family Camp: The Epiphany Church Picnic and Family Camp is held at Camp Mokuleia on the North Shore of Oahu on Admissions Day weekend in August each year.
+Annual Family Camp: The Epiphany Church Family Camp is held at Camp Mokuleia on the North Shore of Oahu on Admissions Day weekend in August each year.
 Camp Mokuleia was founded by the Episcopal Diocese of Hawaii in 1947.
 Campers arrive on Friday afternoon and stay in the lodge or in tents at the campground.
 It is an informal weekend of fun and fellowship.
 We swim at the beach and in the pool, fish, hunt for sand crabs at night, sing along at the Campfire, and make the most delicious s’mores!!
 There are excursions to Haleiwa and Waialua and various other sites on the North Shore.
-Eucharist on Sunday is conducted on the beach and includes church members who have not camped, but arrive that day.
-Following the service are relay games and lunch.
+Eucharist on Saturday evening is conducted facing the ocean (weather permitting).
+On Sunday, we finish off our camp with games and lunch.
 We invite members of Good Samaritan Church to join us for the day.
 All activities end on Sunday afternoon.

 Epiphany Church believes that its primary mission, in response to the Great Commandment, is to serve the needy.
 To act upon that belief, the Outreach Committee coordinates and plans the outreach efforts in support of organizations described below.
 All parishioners may participate in these outreach efforts.
 A committee member is assigned to be a contact person for and to the ministry organization.
 Unless it is otherwise noted in the descriptions, contact Lot Lau, (737-9307) chairperson, for questions, information or donations.